SAP-samples/xsc-to-native-hana-cloud/supportedFeatures.md

 **Unsupported Features Folder:**
   A folder named `unsupported_feature` has been created by the extension to contain file extensions that are not supported in SAP HANA Cloud.

 **Synonym grantor service:**
   Synonym grantor service will be added in mta descriptor if present in source project

-**SAP HANA CDS Access Policy entity:**
-Not supported in CAP CDS hence it is removed.